featurist/coypu-jvm/README.md

 	browser.visit("/used-cars")

-If you need to step away and visit a site outside of the `Configuration.AppHost` then you can use a fully qualified Uri:
+If you need to step away and visit a site outside of the `SessionConfiguration.AppHost` then you can use a fully qualified Uri:

 	browser.visit("https://gmail.com")
 	browser.visit("file:///C:/users/adiel/localstuff.htm")